 - Meager fees

-The truth of the matter is, although E-Trade business bank accounts do have fees, these fees are limited.
+The truth of the matter is, that although E-Trade business bank accounts do have fees, these fees are limited.
 As we explained above, most costs are associated with actions not maintaining and using your account.

 Because of this, E-Trade won’t charge you a lot if your business bank account is primarily for holding your funds.
 Aside from that, even though Max-Rate accounts have a monthly fee, it’s not only relatively low, at only $15, but E-Trade also offers four methods of waiving the fee.